Comparing a study drug to the usual treatment for people with metastatic HER2-expressing salivary gland cancer that cannot be removed by surgery

 The NRG-HN010 Study FAQ

-If you over the age of 18 with HER2-positive salivary gland cancer that has come back, spread outside of your salivary gland, or cannot be removed by surgery, you may be able to participate.
+If you over the age of 18 with HER2-expressing salivary gland cancer that has come back, spread outside of your salivary gland, or cannot be removed by surgery, you may be able to participate.

-This study will be comparing the usual treatment of docetaxel and trastuzumab to ado-emtansine (T-DM1), a drug that targets HER-2 cancer cells and delivers chemotherapy to those cells, to determine if ado-trastuzumab emtansine is better at extending the time your cancer does not grow or spread more than the usual treatment and without added side effects.
+For patients with HER2-positive salivary gland cancer, this study will be comparing the usual treatment of docetaxel and trastuzumab to ado-emtansine (T-DM1), a drug that targets HER-2 cancer cells and delivers chemotherapy to those cells, to determine if ado-trastuzumab emtansine is better at extending the time your cancer does not grow or spread more than the usual treatment and without added side effects.

 Patients in Study Group 1 will receive docetaxel and trastuzumab (TH) which is the usual treatment your type of cancer.
 If you are in Group 1 and have been receiving the usual treatment of docetaxel and trastuzumab for your type of cancer, but your tumor has grown, then the usual treatment for your cancer if it progresses is to receive a different chemotherapy drug and/or HER2 targeting drug.
 You do have the option to begin treatment with the study drug ado-trastuzumab emtansine (T-DM1).